websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

    Elasticsearch uses a *smart snapshots* approach.
 To understand what that means, consider a single index.
 The first snapshot includes a copy of the entire index, while subsequent snapshots only include the delta between the first, complete index snapshot and the current state of the index.
 ```

 Eventually you'll end up with a lot of snapshots in your repository, and no matter how cleverly you name the snapshots, you may forget what some snapshots contain.
-You can get a snaptshot's description using the Elasticsearch API.
+You can get a description using the Elasticsearch API.
 For example,

 ```bash
 curl -XGET localhost:9200/_snapshot/test_backup/snapshot_1